Estate Planning Mistakes to Avoid

 4. Failing to include charities meaningful to you

-In addition to providing for family members and other important people in your life, you many also choose to give to charities meaningful to you in your estate plan.
-When you include a charity in your estate plan, that gift is called a planned gift and many charitable organizations, including Renown, recognize such donations through their legacy giving societies.
+In addition to providing for family members and other important people in your life, you may also choose to give to charities meaningful to you in your estate plan.
+When you include a charity in your estate plan, that gift is called a planned gift and many charitable organizations, including Renown, recognize such donations through their legacy giving societies and provide sample language for donors to use in their will or trust.

-As you prepare to make your own will or a more comprehensive estate plan, we recommend you consult with a lawyer.
-Here are some free resources that may be helpful too:
+As you prepare to make your own will or a more comprehensive estate plan, we recommend consulting a lawyer.
+Here are some free resources that may be helpful:

-• Renown Health Foundation is proud to sponsor the Family Estate Planning Series put on by PBS Reno and the Community Foundation of Northern Nevada.
-The free, 8-week course of 90-minute, in-depth workshops is a great place to learn much more and to help you get started in the planning process.
-The next course begins on September 7, 2022.
-More information can be found here.
+- Renown Health Foundation is proud to sponsor the Family Estate Planning Series put on by PBS Reno and the Community Foundation of Northern Nevada.
+The free, seven-week course of 90-minute, in-depth workshops is a great place to learn much more and to help you get started in the planning process.
+The series is held twice a year, once in the spring and once in the fall.
+To find out when the next series begins, click here.

-• Renown Health offers periodic advance health care directive workshops where attendees can learn about, complete, and sign their directive.
-The next workshop is scheduled for September 14th.
-More information can be found here.
+- Renown Health offers periodic advance health care directive workshops where attendees can learn about, complete, and sign their directive.
+For more information, click here.

-If you are interested in including a charitable gift to Renown in your estate plan, we would be happy to talk to you about how your gift will make a difference for our mission.
-Please contact Abbey Stephenson at abbey.stephenson@renown.org or visit renown.org/LegacyGiving to learn about Renown Health Foundation’s Legacy Giving Society and ways to give.
+If you are interested in including a charitable gift to Renown in your estate plan, we would be happy to talk to you about ways to structure your gift and how your gift will make a difference for our mission.
+Please contact Abbey Stephenson at Abbey.Stephenson@renown.org or visit renown.org/LegacyGiving to learn about Renown Health Foundation’s Legacy Giving Society and ways to give.

 Related Blogs